coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 # Hire me

-I'm available for consulting thru skype or google hangout.
+I'm available for consulting using skype or google hangout.
-My goal is to enjoy life and protect my freetime with friends.
 I'm no longer taking on programming projects, since my solo-projects are my current focus atm.

 # Favourite books